Jamaica Star

 Kingston & St Andrew

 Shanique presents Big Money Popping Any Weh Me Go, at Ninth Street, Greenwich Town, Kingston 13.
 Music by Presto Mix and Classic Team.
-Guest Selector Squeeze Eye.
+Guest selector Squeeze Eye.
 Pictures by Domz.

 FRIDAY, February 3